vipulnaik/diet-exercise-health/profile-information/health-profile.md

   measurements.
 However, if I get a reading at or above 5.7%, I will do a followup measurement within 3 to 6 months of that measurement.

-I plan to put in more effort into investigating this if either if my insulin sensitivity worsens or one of these happens; otherwise I am not planning to do further research or make lifestyle adjustments:
+I plan to put in more effort into investigating this if either my insulin sensitivity worsens or one of these happens; otherwise I am not planning to do further research or make lifestyle adjustments: